gofunky/tuplip/README.md

 ### verbose

-`--verbose` prints enables descriptive logging to the stderr.
+`--verbose` enables descriptive logging to the stderr.
 Nevertheless, stdout will only receive the output tags to ensure a strict separation that doesn't hinder any post-processing.